finite-element/finite-element-course/doc/source/9_mixed_problems.rst

 Tabulation
 ..........

-In order to tabulate the element, we can use :numref:`vector_basis`.
-We first call the tabulate method from the input :class:`~fe_utils.finite_elements.FiniteElement`, and we use this and :numref:`vector_basis` to produce the array to return.
+In order to tabulate the element, we can use :eq:`vector_basis`.
+We first call the tabulate method from the input :class:`~fe_utils.finite_elements.FiniteElement`, and we use this and :eq:`vector_basis` to produce the array to return.
 Notice that the array will both have a basis functions dimension which is `d` times longer than the input element, and will also have an extra dimension to account for the multiplication by `\mathbf{e}_{i\,\%\,d}`.
 This means that the tabulation array